Do you feel that all you need is a lucky break?

 You’ve been working hard and now it is time for things to go your way?

 Perhaps it’s work related, or a relationship is floundering or your finances have taken a turn.
 We all feel that luck is not on our side sometimes and it can feel so unfair when the effort has been there but not the results.
+Where is a lucky break when you need one?

 What to do?